Dr. Joshua Philip Barham

 The human brain is incredibly complex; this is what makes our thinking and behavior possible.
 But by very reason of this high complexity, disturbances make us susceptible to mental and neurological disease.
 The research project investigates the molecular and cellular processes that control the development of the human brain’s complex structure.
 Findings from this field of research lead to a better understanding of disturbances in the development of the brain in childhood and beyond.
 It is the long-term aim of this project to develop approaches for the prevention and therapy of such illnesses.

 Simone Mayer studied natural sciences at the University of Cambridge (UK), and molecular biology at the University of Göttingen and Yale University (USA).
 She earned her doctorate at the Max Planck Institute of Experimental Medicine and then carried out research at the University of California, San Francisco.
 Since 2018 she has headed an independent research group at the Hertie Institute of Clinical Brain Research at the University of Tübingen.
+Simone Mayer has been a WIN fellow of the Heidelberg Academy of Sciences and Humanities since January 2021.

 Dr. Bastian Oesterle